anewage/BSc-Thesis/README.md

 Each directory contains sub-directories that has a version at the end.
 The final version (which is most likely to be viewed by others) has the "_Final" suffix.

 ## Author
-The original author of this thesis is [Amir Haghighati](https://github.com/anewage) and the supervising professor was Prof. [Ahmad Abdollahzade Barforoush](http://ceit.aut.ac.ir/~ahmad/) but the whole research is the courtesy of [Amirkabir University of Technology](http://aut.ac.ir).
+The original author of this thesis is [Amir Haghighati](https://github.com/anewage) and the advising faculty during this work was Prof. [Ahmad Abdollahzade Barforoush](http://ceit.aut.ac.ir/~ahmad/).
+This research is the courtesy of [Amirkabir University of Technology](http://aut.ac.ir).

 Enjoy Reading!